Web3NL/motoko-book/src/common-programming-concepts/mutability.md

 {{#include _mo/mutability.mo:a}}
 ```

 `x` is now the name of a mutable variable with the value `1`.
-If we want change the value, in other words *mutate* it, we *assign* a new value to it:
+If we want to change the value, in other words *mutate* it, we *assign* a new value to it:

 ```motoko
 {{#include _mo/mutability.mo:b}}